 This early A1 entered service in November 1948.
 Already seven were in use, this was one of five completed that month – three from Darlington and two from Doncaster.
-It was noted in the Works on the 14th.
-Works No. 2054 had the Darlington finish of countersunk rivets to give a smooth finish to the cabsides and tender.
-It was turned out in LNER apple green with white and black lining with ‘BRITISH RAILWAYS’ lettering on its tender.
+It was noted in the Works on the 14th fitted with boiler No. 3922 Works No. 2054 had the Darlington finish of countersunk rivets to give a smooth finish to the cabsides and tender.
+It was turned out in LNER apple green with white and black lining with ‘BRITISH RAILWAYS’ lettering on its tender but, as can be seen in the image below, the top lining on the tender was lower than normal, a feature of some of the early A1s until the livery was standardised.
 As with other Darlington A1s numbers and letters were in LNER style old gold.

-No. 60135 entered traffic from Gateshead shed on November 18th.
+No. 60135 entered traffic from Gateshead shed on 18th November.
 This was the third of a dozen to be allocated there.
 It was noted at Darlington six days later.
-Its first recorded trains were ‘namers’, bringing the Up “Flying Scotsman” into Newcastle on December 22nd then January 22nd 1949.
-It ranged along the main part of the East Coast Main Line: Newcastle, Grantham and King’s Cross and on April 15th it was seen on Haymarket shed.
-The Down “Flying Scotsman” was hauled by No. 60135 on April 2nd presumably from Grantham where it had seen on shed.
-A couple of times in 1950 it was seen on the Delaval-Holloway ecs double-headed from Stockton (as far as Northallerton or Thirsk) at 11.30 am with B16 No. 61415 on April 4th and B1 No. 61069 on May 25th.
-On the latter they hauled eighteen bogie coaches, three six-wheelers and seven four wheel vehicles.
+Its first recorded trains were ‘namers’, bringing the up ‘Flying Scotsman’ into Newcastle on 22nd December then 22nd January 1949.
+It ranged along the main part of the East Coast Main Line covering Newcastle, Grantham and King’s Cross and on 15th April it was seen on Haymarket shed.
+The down ‘Flying Scotsman’ was hauled by No. 60135 on 2nd April presumably from Grantham where it had seen on shed.
+A couple of times in 1950 it was seen on the Delaval-Holloway ECS double-headed from Stockton (as far as Northallerton or Thirsk) at 11:30hrs with B16 No. 61415 on 4th April and B1 No. 61069 on 25th May, on the latter they hauled eighteen bogie coaches, three six-wheelers and seven four wheel vehicles.

 Un-named No. 60135 at Chaloners Whin Junction with an up express in 1948 – Cecil Ord/RAS

-No. 60135 was known as a good, if lively runner and a first-class steamer.
+Works visits during the rest of the 1950s comprised a number of ‘Light Casuals’ and two general overhauls, one during August 1954 which saw boiler No. 10594 fitted, and another during January 1956 (boiler No. 29819) with a further two in June 1957 (boiler No. 29877 fitted) and November 1957, latterly leaving carrying boiler No. 29876.
+No. 60135 was known as a good, if lively, runner and a first-class steamer.
 This was shown when on New Year’s Day 1960 it took a late running twelve coach relief express originating at King’s Cross forward from Newcastle the 126 miles to Edinburgh in an hour and 45 minutes.
 This was ten minutes ahead of a “demanding” schedule on a “difficult road.”
-A number of fittings were not working though: speedometer, electric lights, tender coal water sprinkler and steam chest pressure gauge.
+A number of fittings were not working though including the speedometer, electric lights, tender coal water sprinkler and steam chest pressure gauge.
 This good run was in the same timings as later scheduled for the ‘Deltics.’

-Withdrawal from service along with No. 60115 was on November 12th 1962.
+Withdrawal from service along with No. 60115 was on 12th November 12th.
 This was about a quarter of the way through the A1 withdrawals with twelve already gone.
-In its time No. 60135 had carried the class average of seven boilers.
-Its time in service was fourteen years, a year and two and a months less than the class average and it was to last for over six months longer being sent into Doncaster Works for cutting up on May 29th 1963.
+In its time No. 60135 had carried the class average of seven boilers, all of them diagram 118 types.
+Its time in service was fourteen years, a year and two and a month less than the class average although it lingered for over six months longer, being sent into Doncaster Works for cutting up on 29th May 1963.